 NASFAA members are always moving ahead, whether enhancing their skills in their current roles, accepting promotions or job changes, or discovering new pathways as retirees.
 Below are a few colleagues who made changes in their professional lives in 2020-21.

 Have you changed jobs recently?
 Are you newly retired?
 Have you won an award, or started a new initiative on campus?
-Let NASFAA and your colleagues know about your career developments in 2018-19 by completing the "Movers and Shakers" form.
-We'll review your submission and then post you update below for all to see.
+Let NASFAA and your colleagues know about your career developments in 2020-21 by completing the "Movers and Shakers" form.
+We'll review your submission and then post your update below for all to see.

 Awards, Recognitions, & Other